ajfisher/building-droids-with-js/slides2.md

 code, have to use interrupt handlers and make sure we suspend the system state properly or our door will crash.

 JS is designed to just work with this sort of behaviour.
-Got a robot that has a distance sensor on it?
-Events will come in when the distance changes.
-If it gets below say 10cm then emit your own event saying "Obstacle" and any listener can now do something with that.

 ---